-When planning a family vacation I can guarantee you that Louisville isn’t the first destination that comes to mind (or the second or even fifth!)
+When planning a family vacation, Louisville, Kentucky, may not be the first destination that comes to mind (or the second or even fifth).
 But, what many people don’t know is that Louisville is actually an amazing family-oriented city and there is so much to see and do in Louisville with kids.
-Here are ten of my favorites…

-3. Renaissance Fun Park.
+Renaissance Fun Park has laser tag, go karts, mini golf and more.
 If you have kids and you’re in Louisville, do yourself a favor and go to the Fun Park.
-This place never fails to disappoint and by the time we leave my son is always thoroughly exhausted (win-win!).
-Go karts, laser tag, mini golf, video games, food & drink.
-Need I say more?
-Trust me, you won’t want to leave either.
+This place never fails to disappoint and by the time you leave your kids will be thoroughly exhausted (win-win!).
+In addition to the go karts, laser tag, and mini golf, there are video games, food & drink.
+Trust us, you won’t want to leave either.

-5. KaZoing.
-If you want to go somewhere that you can sit back and relax while your kids run around, have a blast, and get all of their energy out, this is the place to go!
+If you want to go somewhere that you can sit back and relax while your kids run around, have a blast, and get all of their energy out, KaZoing is the place to go!
 KaZoing offers the largest indoor party room in Kentucky with five huge inflatables.
 After the kids are all jumped-out they can go into the craft room and create art or into the glamor studio which offers a variety of over 400 dress up options!
-I’m telling you, this place is pure joy.
+This place is pure joy.

-7. Mega Cavern.
-Take the tram tour or zipline (yes, zipline!) through part of a 17 mile man-made cavern under Louisville.
+Mega Cavern is a great adventure place for kids.
+Take the tram tour or zipline (yes, zipline!) through part of a 17-mile man-made cavern under Louisville.
 It’s a great tour for all ages whether you want to learn about science and history, or simply want to experience being in a giant man-made cavern.
 If you are visiting during the holiday season, be sure to check out Lights Under Louisville at the Mega Cavern: The World’s Only All Underground Holiday Light Show.
 Just be sure to bring candy to bribe your kids into being quiet for the tour.
 My son screamed bloody murder throughout our cavern tour (2 years old at the time) and take my word that the last place you want to be is in an echoing cave of screaming hell.

-8. Kentucky Science Center.
+Kentucky Science Center has something for everyone in the family.
 This is a very fun hands-on environment with endless exhibits and demonstrations (geared mostly to children 10 & under).
 It’s highly involved environment allows children to play and have fun while teaching them at the same time.
 There is also a must see IMAX that is a great experience for the whole family.
 This particular museum is part of the Blue Star Museum program that allows free tickets for military families through the summer.

-10. Thunder Over Louisville.
-This is a seasonal event, but it’s so awesome that I’d go as far to say “don’t visit Louisville until it’s the week(s) of Thunder Over Louisville“.
-Thunder is an annual kickoff celebration two week prior to the Kentucky Derby.
-In fact, it’s so huge that it is known for having the largest firework display in the world since 1990 (need I say more?).
+And if you’re in town during the right time, you have to check out Thunder Over Louisville.
+This is a seasonal event, but it’s so awesome that we would go as far to say “don’t visit Louisville until it’s the week(s) of Thunder Over Louisville.”
+Thunder is an annual kickoff celebration two weeks prior to the Kentucky Derby.
+In fact, it’s so huge that it is known for having the largest firework display in the world since 1990.
 Festivities throughout the event include hot air balloon races, air shows, boat races, live music, chow wagons, and kid play areas with rock walls, giant bounce houses, face painting, and more.
 And while you’re in town, you might as well stay for the Kentucky Derby too!